 Basil belongs tothe enormous Lamiaceae family of mints.
 Basil plants exist in different varieties.
 The one used in our essential oil issweet basil from India.
 Basil is a small shrub that grows from 30 - 130 cm. tall, with leaves in a lighter shade of green.
 The leaves taste and smell pleasant when fresh; the aroma becomes spicy-earthy when dried.

 Basil grows best in tropical and dry climate conditions.
 It loves direct sunlight and needs enough watering to keep the soil moist.
 It can also be cultivated in pots or containers in your garden.
-Sweet basil essential oil from the leaves and stems are extracted by steam distillation..
+Sweet basil essential oil from the leaves and stems are extracted by steam distillation.

-Sweet basil essential oilhas sweet relaxing aroma, spicy fresh, lightly balsamic, woody and herbaceous.
+Sweet basil essential oilhas a sweet relaxing aroma, spicy fresh, lightly balsamic, woody and herbaceous.
 It blends well with Bergamot, Citronella, Frankincense, Lavender, Eucalyptus, Lemon, Rosemary, Sweet Orange, Clove-Leaf, Mandarin, Juniper, Hyssop and some more.
 The essential oil from sweet basil is thin, colorless or clear light-yellow.
 It is widely used in perfumery for its tenacious sweet and woody scent.
 The fresh leaves have a sharp penetrating sweet aroma and the taste is likely similar to star anise.

 Fun with Basil Sweet Essential Oil - Discover Other Simple Uses

-One time I was with my family on a beach resort.
+One time I was with my family in a beach resort.
 I couldn’t ignore the fun of taking a plunge into the saltwater with them.
 The result was not so good for my long hair.
 It felt so dry and unmanageable even after shampoo and conditioner.
 At home, I took my mother’s sweet basil oil and added a few drops to about one gallon of lukewarm ‘mineral’ water.
 I used it as the final rinse and let it stay on my hair, massaging for a few minutes.
 It was fun because I was just trying if it would work and it did!
 It gave a new kind of touch and shine to my hair!

 It is generally safe to consume thisall-natural sweet basil oil and herb in minimal amounts as ingredients in foods.
-But, take note that excessive intake may bring about uncomfortable conditions such as headache, heavy sweating, or dizziness.
+But, take note that excessive intake may bring about uncomfortable conditions such as a headache, heavy sweating, or dizziness.
 Pregnant women, very young children and those with extremely sensitive skin are advised to refrain from using any essential oil without knowing if it would cause any adverse reaction to you.

 READ NEXT: Myrrh Essential Oil – Uses & Benefits